Old Kannada: Origin

 A 5th century copper coin was discovered at Banavasi with an inscription in the Kannada script, one of the oldest such coins ever discovered.

 In a report published by the Mysore Archaeological Department in 1936, Dr. M. H. Krishna, (the Director of Archaeology of the erstwhile Mysore state) who discovered the inscription in 1936 dated the inscription to 450 CE.
 This inscription in old-Kannada was found in Halmidi village near Hassan district.
 Many other inscriptions having Kannada words had been found like the Brahmagiri edict of 230 BCE by Ashoka.
 But this is the first full scale inscription in Kannada.
 Kannada was used in the inscriptions from the earliest times and the Halmidi inscription is considered to be the earliest epigraph written in Kannada.
 This inscription is generally known as the Halmidi inscription and consists of sixteen lines carved on a sandstone pillar.
 It has been dated to 450 CE and demonstrates that Kannada was used as a language of administration at that time.
 Dr K.V.Ramesh has hypothesized that, compared to possibly contemporaneous Sanskrit inscriptions, "Halmidi inscription has letters which are unsettled and uncultivated, no doubt giving an impression, or rather an illusion, even to the trained eye, that it is, in date, later than the period to which it really belongs, namely the fifth century A.D."
 The original inscription is kept in the Office of the Director of Archaeology and Museums, Govt. of Karnataka, Mysore, and a fibreglass replica has been installed in Halmidi.
-A mantapa to house a fibreglass replica of the original inscription has been built at Halmidi village.
+A maṇṭapa to house a fibreglass replica of the original inscription has been built at Halmidi village.
 The Government has begun to promote the village as a place of historical interest.

 Evidence from edicts during the time of Ashoka the Great suggests that the Kannada script and its literature were influenced by Buddhist literature.
 The Halmidi inscription, the earliest attested full-length inscription in the Kannada language and script, is dated to 450 CE while the earliest available literary work, the Kavirajamarga, has been dated to 850 CE.
-References made in the Kavirajamarga, however, prove that Kannada literature flourished in the Chattana, Beddande and Melvadu metres during earlier centuries.
+References in the Kavirājamārga indicate an earlier tradition of Kannada literature, including genres such the bedaṇḍe, cattāṇa and melvāḍu forms during earlier centuries.
 The 5th century Tamatekallu inscription of Chitradurga, and the Chikkamagaluru inscription of 500 CE are further examples.